cyrilbkr/k8s-ark/README.md

 * /ark

-Disk space depend of the map, but usually you need between 10 GB and 30 GB to be safe.
+Disk space depend of the map, but usually you need between 15 GB and 30 GB to be safe.
 This do not include mods if you hack this configuration.

-## Customize Ark server parameter

 ## Commands